docdoku/docdoku-plm-doc/app/_i18n/en/Documentation_dev.md

 In addition to the mentioned features, DocDokuPLM can convert attached files into pdf.
 The majority of word processing formats are supported.

-##Document check-out/check-in

-To lock a document to prevent modification, just select it and press the check-out button:

-{% image /assets/images/documentation/en/image16.png "Document lock: check-out / undo check-out / check-in"%}

-A checked out document cannot be edited by other users.
-To validate the modifications you will have to check in it.
-Otherwise, you can cancel the changes with the undo check-out action.

-While releasing (check-in operation) the document, you have a chance to enter an optional revision note.
-If you do not want to fill a note, press the "Ignore" button.

-{% image /assets/images/documentation/en/image19.png "Revision note window"%}

-##Document search

-We distinguish two types of search:

-###Quick search

-The quick search bar appears on top of the documents list.
-It lets you quickly find a document from its name.

-{% image /assets/images/documentation/en/image08.png "Quick search bar"%}

-###Advanced search

-There are two ways to get access to the advanced search:

-* through the “Search” link from the left menu
-* through the small arrow from the quick search bar

-This advanced search allows you to find a document from its title, type, identifier, version, author, creation date or content files.

-{% image /assets/images/documentation/dev/en/image30.png "Advanced search of documents"%}

 ##“Checked out” and “Tasks” links

 To ensure fast access to documents, you will find two shortcut links in the left menu: